PurpleKingdomGames/roguelike-starterkit/README.md

 If you want to build a roguelike game, then you need to be able to render something that looks like a terminal with ASCII art.

 In Python, people use a library called [tcod](https://python-tcod.readthedocs.io/en/latest/).
 The roguelike-starterkit is not a full implementation of tcod, but it provides some of the key functionality you will need in a purely functional form.

+The starter-kit also includes UI / Window management tools.

 ## What roguelikes are